TypeScript Enum

 You should use an enum when you:

-• Have a small set of fixed values that are closely related
+• Have a small set of closely related fixed values.

 • And these values are known at compile time.